Psi U Cares

 - Creating a “Health and Wellness Chair” position in the chapter to be aware of available resources to members in their campus and community, sharing this information at chapter and new member meetings, and to help guide the chapter through the Psi U Cares program.

 - Encourage participation in service and philanthropy events that raise awareness and lessen the stigma of mental health issues, specifically the American Foundation for Suicide Prevention’s Out of the Darkness Walks.
+We have a Google Sheet listing the nearest upcoming walks for our chapters here.

 - Educate our members and distribute resources to help them as individuals to know where to go for assistance, better identify signs of distress and support one another.
 In addition every chapter should partner with their host institution, or other community resource, and invite a speaker to address topics to improve mental wellness like managing stress, proper rest, and other forms of self-care.